gracynegi/first-repo/README.md

-this is my first repo.
+hello this is my first repo in ost lab